hatkiet/Project_3-Obesity-Analysis-and-Its-impacts/README.md

 # An overview of the project and its purpose

-_Project Aim:_ The project-3-Red-Team aims to analyze demographic information and its impact on obesity trends in the United States.
+_Project Aim:_ Project-3-Red-Team aimed to analyze demographic information and its impact on obesity trends in the United States.
 The dataset was sourced from the BRFSS (Behavioural Risk Factor Surveillance System), which is then used by the CDC's Division of Nutrition, Physical Activity, and Obesity (DNPAO).
 This dataset contains various demographic information from the United States, which shows how it relates to obesity, exercise and diet habits.

 The data used for this project was a large dataset with different categories and questions.
 We collected and amended it based on the questions, specifically related to diet, exercise, and obesity.
-The demographic variables include education level, age, ethnicity, gender, and income.
+The demographic stratifications included education, age, ethnicity, gender, and income.
 These factors are examined to understand their impact on obesity trends.

-The data is stratified by age, education, income, gender, and race, providing detailed insights.
-Additionally, this dataset includes an "Overall" value for each state, as well as an overall value for the entire nation.
-We then cleaned it and created a smaller dataset called DNPAO_cleaned.csv, which focuses only on research question "Percent of adults aged 18 years and older who have obesity."
+Additionally, this dataset includes an "Overall" value for each state, as well as a single "Overall" value for the entire nation.
+We then cleaned and created a smaller dataset called DNPAO_cleaned.csv, which focuses strictly on data values of individuals who have self-identified as "Percent of adults aged 18 years and older who have obesity."

 # Instructions on how to use and interact with the project